erwanm/tdc-tools/docs/ND-use-case/readme.md

 ## Collect individual and joint frequency by concept

-See [Collecting individual and joint frequency by concept](../collecting-frequency-by-concept) for detailed instructions.
+See [Collecting individual and joint frequency by concept](../collecting-frequency-by-concept) for more details.

 ### Individual frequency